Human rights and development

-Human rights history
+History

 The initial impetus of the current human rights legal regime and movement was in reaction to the Nazi atrocities of World War II.
-Human Rights are importantly referred to in the United Nations Charter in both the Preamble and under Article 1 though only sparingly.
+Human rights are importantly referred to in the United Nations Charter in both the Preamble and under Article 1 though only sparingly.
 The preamble of the UN Charter reaffirms "faith in fundamental human rights, in the dignity and worth of the human person, in the equal rights of men and women".

 The Charter established the Economic and Social council which set up the UN Human Rights Commission now the United Nations Human Rights Council.
 Chapter VI of the Charter entitled International Economic and Social Cooperation provides Article 55 (c) the "universal respect for, and observance of human rights and fundamental freedoms for all without distinction as to race, sex, language or religion".
 Article 56 requires States to take joint and separate actions in cooperation with the UN to achieve their mutual aims.
 Human rights are inherent in the progress of economic social and cultural goals and therefore to Human Development as such.

 The Universal Declaration of Human Rights (UDHR) is a milestone document in the history of human rights.
-Drafted by representatives with different legal and cultural backgrounds from all regions of the world, the Declaration was proclaimed by the United Nations General Assembly in Paris on 10 December 1948 by General Assembly resolution 217 A (III) as a common standard of achievements for all peoples and all nations.
+Drafted by representatives with different legal and cultural backgrounds from all regions of the world, the UDHRwas proclaimed by the United Nations General Assembly in Paris on 10 December 1948 by General Assembly resolution 217 A (III) as a common standard of achievements for all peoples and all nations.
 It sets out, for the first time, fundamental human rights to be universally protected.
-Since its adoption in 1948, the UDHR has been translated into more than 500 languages - the most translated document in the world - and has inspired the constitutions of many newly independent States and many new democracies.
+Since its adoption in 1948, the UDHR has been translated into more than 500 languages, is the most translated document in the world, and has inspired the constitutions of many newly-independent states and many new democracies.
 The UDHR, together with the International Covenant on Civil and Political Rights and its two Optional Protocols (on the complaints procedure and on the death penalty) and the International Covenant on Economic, Social and Cultural Rights and its Optional Protocol, form the so-called International Bill of Human Rights.